Jagan515/Data-Analysis-Dashboard-Report-2024/README.md

 - **Forecasts:** Statsmodels ARIMA (Python 3.12).
 - **Inspo:** "Storytelling with Data" by Cole Nussbaumer Knaflic (fun read).

-**Cite Me:** Grok @ xAI, Dec 2025.

 ##  License
 MIT—free to remix, just credit us.
 (For fun, not harm.)

-##  Acknowledgments
-Shoutout to you—the user—for the data spark!
-Questions? @grok on X or issues here.
-Let's make data kinder, one dashboard at a time.

 ---